-1. AAMC Full-Length Practice Exams – 3 Paid MCAT Tests ($35 each)
+- 1. AAMC Full-Length Practice Exams – 3 Paid MCAT Tests ($35 each)

 - 3. Kaplan – 1 Free Half-Length MCAT Test

 - 4. Khan Academy – Dozens of free MCAT practice questions

-5. NextStep – Half-length (free) MCAT diagnostic exam (the company also offers a bundle of three full-length tests for $99)
+- 5. NextStep – Half-length (free) MCAT diagnostic exam (the company also offers a bundle of three full-length tests for $99)

 - 6. Exam Krackers – 6 Full-length practice exams (Paid – $40 each)

 - 7. Altius MCAT Prep – 1 Free MCAT Test (the company also offers paid practice tests – $40 a pop)

 - 8. Varsity Tutors – Up to 10 (free) diagnostic MCATs

-9. MCATPrep.com – 1 Free MCAT Test
+- 9. MCATPrep.com – 1 Free MCAT Test

-10. Magoosh MCAT Study Course – Up to 3 full-length tests and a cool mobile learning platform ($99)
+- 10. Magoosh MCAT Study Course – Up to 3 full-length tests and a cool mobile learning platform ($299)

 Which of these tests are worth your attention?

+There is a big debate online about which practice tests are of the highest quality and which ones should you start with.
 The consensus seems to be that the materials from AAMC are the best, and you should go through them first.
 The next one on your list should be the Next Step.
 After that, you can go with Exam Krackers, Altius, the Princeton Review, and Kaplan.

+Be aware that another way to get your hands on some of the best practice materials is to sign up for one of the MCAT prep courses.
 These can cost up to $3000, but they’ll provide you with up to 10 full-length tests that you’ll have to complete and later analyze along with a skilled instructor.
-I wrote a review of the “3 Best MCAT Prep Courses To Take” so feel free to check it out.
+I wrote a review of the the best MCAT prep courses to take so feel free to check it out.

 2. Princeton Review